hurricanemark/Weather_Report_NodeJS_EJS_Express_WeatherBit_API/public/README.md

 * Registered members have access to a full-blown dashboard with maritime alerts, historical weather data, extended forecasts, etc.

-* Build and make mobile apps available to subscribed members.
+* Switch to `build once run anywhere` mode.
+Build and make mobile apps available to subscribed members.

+* Collect user geolocation information for sale pitch to advertizers.

+* Look into how you can monetize this sucker.
+[Read more](https://www.smaato.com/blog/how-to-best-monetize-your-weather-app/).